munificent/game-programming-patterns/book/bytecode.markdown

     </aside>

     * *You have fewer instructions.* Since each instruction can do more work, you don't need as many of them.
-Some say you get a performance improvement too, since you don't have to copy values around in the stack as much.
+Some say you get a performance improvement since you don't have to move values around in the stack as much.

 So which should you do?
 My recommendation is to stick with a stack-based VM.
-They're simpler to implement, and much simpler to write generate code for.
+They're simpler to implement, and much simpler to generate code for.
 Register-based VMs have a reputation for being a bit faster, but that depends *deeply* on your actual instruction set and lots of other details of your VM.

+---

 ### How our values represented?